-- We secure reduced rates for conference attendees at several hotels near the Monona Terrace Convention Center.
-See our hotels page for lodging options near the convention facility.
+We secure reduced rates for conference attendees at several hotels near the Monona Terrace Convention Center.
+Check back later for the conference hotel options near the convention facility.

 The conference center

-- There is a parking ramp at the Monona Terrace Convention Center, but parking is not included in the registration fee.
-Parking costs about $16 per day.
+There is a parking ramp at the Monona Terrace Convention Center, but parking is not included in the registration fee.
+Parking costs approximately $16 per day.
 There are also city parking ramps nearby.

 Planning your experience